lrspeiser/DensityDependentMetricModel/docs/paper.md

 - Shear: T_shear = | dΩ/dR |, with Ω = v_bar / R
 - Epicyclic: T_κ via κ = 2(1+β) Ω, β = d ln v_bar / d ln R

 Each T is normalized by its median over fitted radii, then used in the ER window W(T).
 We will report Δlog Z stability across these T choices (Fig. S1; Table ED-T).
+See docs/ED-T.md for the current summary table.
 Each result JSON records the chosen T-proxy and normalization under params and sanity (fields: T_proxy, tidal_norm).

 Table ED-T (T-proxy robustness; matched controls)